HTML Lists

 TLDR

-• HTML has five list types: <ol>, <ul>, <dl>, <menu>, and control lists via <select>/<datalist>, each with distinct semantic purposes.
+• Deep-dive into all five HTML list types: <ol>, <ul>, <dl>, <menu>, and control lists via <select>/<datalist>, with semantic rules for choosing each.

 Key Takeaways